jqwik-team/jqwik/BACKLOG.md

 ### Refactoring

+- Replace ShrinkingCandidates with something like composable ShrinkingPolicy
+  - Use it everywhere, especially in ContainerShrinkable, ShrinkableActionSequence, ParameterListShrinker
+- ListShrinkCandidates.distance() should be scaled down to distribute equally over 0 to Integer.MAX
+  - Alternative 1: change distance to be of type BigInteger!
+  - Alternative 2: Make distance a structured value object with higher position compared first, e.g. [distanceOfList, distanceOfListValues] or [distanceOfToFlatMap, distanceOfEmbedded]
 - Introduce PropertyExecutionListener and build all reporting/results on top of it

 ### General

-- Allow reporting to be configured to also go to stdtout
+- Allow reporting to be configured to also go to stdtout (to work around missing reporting in Gradle's useJunitPlatform() )

 - Switch to gradle library plugin: https://docs.gradle.org/current/userguide/java_library_plugin.html

 - Allow Fixture parameters to examples and properties

-- Use apiguardian annotations
+- Use apiguardian annotations (starting version 1.0)

 - LifeCycles
   - PerTestRunLifeCycle